microbit-foundation/cctd-ml-machine/microbit/v2/README.md

 # ML-Machine microbit v2 firmware

-This is a repository for the firmware that is used for ML-Machine.
+This is the folder for the micro:bit software that is used for ML-Machine.
 It is the version that will be given to users with v2 micro:bits.

-This repository is provides the tooling needed to compile a C/C++ CODAL program for the micro:bit v2 and produce a HEX file that can be downloaded to the device.
+This folder provides the tooling needed to compile a C/C++ CODAL program for the micro:bit v2 and produce a HEX file that can be downloaded to the device.

-This repository acts as a fork of [Lancaster's Microbit v2 samples repository](https://github.com/lancaster-university/microbit-v2-samples), but without the samples.
+This originated as a fork of [Lancaster's Microbit v2 samples repository](https://github.com/lancaster-university/microbit-v2-samples).
+That repository is a good starting place if one wishes to learn more about development for micro:bits.

 # Installation
 You need some open source pre-requisites to build this repo.
 You can either install these tools yourself, or use the docker image provided below.